redis/ioredis/README.md

 0. The second argument is the option that will be passed to the `Redis` constructor when creating connections to Redis nodes internally.
 There are some additional options for the Cluster:

     * `clusterRetryStrategy`: When none of the startup nodes are reachable, `clusterRetryStrategy` will be invoked.
-When a number is returned, ioredis will try to reconnect the startup nodes from scratch after the specified delay(ms).
-Otherwise an error of "None of startup nodes is available" will returned.
+When a number is returned, ioredis will try to reconnect to the startup nodes from scratch after the specified delay (in ms).
+Otherwise, an error of "None of startup nodes is available" will be returned.
     The default value of this option is:

         ```javascript